 Everyone has heard of asbestos at some point in their lives, whether they have been affected by it or not.
-Exposure to asbestos can have deadly asbestosconsequences, significant exposure to this substance is a catalyst for mesothelioma, a rare form of cancer occurring in the lungs.
+Exposure to asbestos can have deadly consequences, significant exposure to this substance is a catalyst for mesothelioma, a rare form of cancer occurring in the lungs.

 “Australia has the second highest rate of mesothelioma in the world”